liquidprompt/liquidprompt/docs/config.rst

    :type: bool
    :value: 0

-   Display an indicator if any wireless signal strength is below :attr:`LP_WIFI_STRENGTH_THRESHOLD`.
-Also show the strength in DB if :attr:`LP_PERCENTS_ALWAYS` is enabled.
+   Display an indicator if any wireless signal strength percentage is below :attr:`LP_WIFI_STRENGTH_THRESHOLD`.
+Also show the strength percentage if :attr:`LP_PERCENTS_ALWAYS` is enabled.

    Both Linux and MacOS are supported.